KarishmaVal/IMCYTO-dev/prerequisits.md

 To run the pipeline, you will need to login into cluster … The .mcd file and metadata.csv should be put together in a folder titled ‘mcd’.
 A ‘plugins’ folder should contain all three CellProfiler files (i.e. full_stack_preprocessing.cppipe, ilastik_stack_preprocessing.cppipe, segmentation.cppipe), ilastik (ilastik_training_params.ilp) parameters file as well as any extra custom CellProfiler module scripts (.py) in ‘cp_plugins’ folder.
 The run_imcyto script should be put along with these folders.
 Once you are ready to run the pipeline excute the sh run.imcyto command, from within the main experiment folder.

-Where to place spillover conpensation csv?
+Where to place spillover compensation csv?

 **Example folder structure:**